Conducting an HR assessment

 Payroll system

-Check your payroll system to make sure it's correct and reliable.
 Make sure employee records are up to date so pay stubs, paychecks, and tax forms are go to the right place.
 Ask employees how happy they are with the payroll process.
 Consider upgrading or improving your payroll system if needed.

 Reimbursement system